davideliason/project-mgmt-study/README.md

 Next step was setting up Firebase db, doing config, and setting up Redux store.
 For the latter, for me I like taking it one step at a time- testing to make sure that action creators are working by hard-coding dispatches from the store, etc. If nothing breaks, then add more complexity.

+The biggest challenges that I found were twofold:
+1. Having a syncronicity between Firebase DB structures and the app structure within Redux
+2. The work in progress right now is that I have set as state filtered values as selected by user, and I have successfully been able to loop through the data objects (in array) but the linking of the filtered state values with the rendered value is I/P

 The Result